Secession is not an option, said the White House. But they hadn’t counted on my kid.

 “Honey,” I said, “Hugh’s ambitious.
 But I don’t think the U.S. Army sells F-22s to eighth graders, and anyway his allowance would never cover it.
 The only warfare will be over homework.”
 Not that this was any small thing.

 We were agonizing again, but this time in Huropa and Bedzerland, two nested micronations located in the suburban heartland — a suburb we could only hope would not turn hostile before this experiment in independence had run its course.
 It seemed to me that our new status would hardly change us on the surface.
 We’d cross our yard (national boundaries) and shop at the same stores, argue at the same diners, riot at the same schools (note to self: don’t let slip change of nationhood to school district administrators.
 We know how much they’d like us out).
-Doubtless we’d bring the same combination of gratitude and skepticism to this new nation as to the old, and the same tension around loyalty/integrity/etc and bombing the hell out of a people that never did anything to us.
+Doubtless we’d bring the same combination of gratitude and skepticism to this new nation as to the old, and the same tension around loyalty/integrity/etc and bombing a people that never did anything to us.

 But this is not to say Huropa would be a meaningless entity, nor even an entirely new one.
 In the old days, when I was learning about Asperger’s and autism, I waved goodbye to my neighbors, with their typically developing children and hilarious puppies and their anguish over the new countertops, and felt I was crossing an invisible border.
 It symbolized the division, the distance between our family and theirs that we were all trying to ignore.